McDevon/taxman-engine/README.md

 Some features of the engine are based on the idea of having 1-bit screen, but adding support for more colors is entirely possible.

+To run the engine, a platform adapter is needed.
+Currently there are two publicly available platform adapters:

+- [Wasm adapter](https://github.com/mcdevon/taxman-wasm) for running the engine in a browser
+- [Playdate adapter (WIP)](https://github.com/mcdevon/taxman-playdate) for running the engine in a Playdate console

 ## Demo

 Online demo is [available here](https://mcdevon.github.io/taxman-wasm/).
 It is built using the [Wasm port of the engine](https://github.com/mcdevon/taxman-wasm).
 The Wasm port repository contains an example of how to build a scene and add objects there, as well as how to add assets and load them.